NHSLeadership/nightingale-2-0/README.md

 ## Installation
  - Add to your WordPress files, in the `wp-content/themes` folder
  - Activate the theme
-   - You will be prompted to install the Gutenberg plugin.
-Please do so and activate it.
+   - ~~You will be prompted to install the Gutenberg plugin.
+Please do so and activate it~~.
    - You will be prompted to install the NHS Blocks plugin.
 Please do so and activate it.
+This adds pre-configured components to your page/post editing pages to keep within the NHSUK design framework.
+   - You will be prompted to install the Nightingale Companion plugin.
+Please do so and activate it.
+This adds important performance and functionality improvements.
-   - You will be advised to install Cookie Notice plugin (see `Optional Settings` section below)
+   - ~~You will be advised to install Cookie Notice plugin (see `Optional Settings` section below)~~
  - To populate the site with basic elements, we suggest the following:
    - Enable the subpages widget in the sidebar.
 Configuration works best if you select *use parent page as title*, *show subpages*, and *enable ul for subpages*
    - Create a top menu assigned to the Main Menu region and add your default homepage.
 You can add extra pages later.
 N.B. the top menu will only show top level links, it does not display any dropdowns for sub pages (hence the need for the subpages widget in sidebar)